vivid-inc/ash-ra-template/boot-art/README.md

 The `art` Boot task scans those paths for all ART template files with the `.art` filename extension.

-Templates are rendered and written with a task like `(target)`, or optionally diverted to the output directory `:output-dir`, stripped of their `.art` filename extensions, overwriting any existing files with the same paths.
+Templates are rendered and written with a task like `(target)`, and optionally copied to the output directory `:output-dir`, stripped of their `.art` filename extensions, overwriting any existing files with the same paths.
 `output-dir` and sub-paths therein are created as necessary.